 1) Instill in them healthy habits

+Buy your children the finest indoor trampoline as it is a healthy exercise and the little ones just love it.
 It's very important for your child to get adequate sleep.
 Sleep is known to improve brain capacity and development.
 Ensure your children develop a habit of sleeping early enough from when they are young.
 To do this, limit the time they spend playing video games and watching TV, especially at night.
 Additionally, despite the fact that children are mostly inclined towards junk food, see to it that they always have a balanced diet in all their meals.
 Cut down on junk food as much as possible.
 While at this, you wouldn't want to forget the importance of them drinking adequate clean water every day.
 As a precaution, treat your water with effective purifiers to remove all hazardous chemicals and contaminants that may be present in tap water.
 Chemicals such as hydrogen sulfide, which is mostly contained in well water and in some municipal water supply, is notorious for causing stains on clothes and a foul smell.
 You can get more information on the effects of hydrogen sulfide and advice on how to tackle this issue by visiting www.aquaoxfilters.com/hydrogen-sulfide-rotten-egg-smell/.

 2) Prevent what is preventable